 The sky is the limit, and many franchises exceed these numbers, with some even hitting a million in gross sales their first year in operation.
 However, this is all contingent on the team you put in place, training, implementation of TWO MEN AND A TRUCK® best practices and processes, implementation of system resources, and your desire to grow the business.

 There are two franchising options you can choose from.
-The first is the mini-market model has the minimal financial requirements of $80,000 in liquid assets and $160,000 in net worth.
+The first is the mod-market model has the minimal financial requirements of $80,000 in liquid assets and $160,000 in net worth.
 These numbers are designed to ensure that if you need to work with a bank or financial institution for lending, proper collateral can be provided for the business when obtaining a loan.
 When working through the process, you will develop a budget that estimates your business start-up expenses, insurance costs, licensing requirements, and all things needed to get your business up and running.

 Both of these options are reasonable considering the cost of starting up your own business.
 The most valuable of these expenses is in licensing of the company name, which gives your customers a recognizable brand experience and customer service expectations.

 Investment amounts can vary depending on the size of the market, availability, and where you plan to open a location.

 Opening a franchise has many benefits over starting your own business.
 One of the biggest advantages is being part of a recognizable brand, allowing you to draw in more customers that are already familiar with the company’s services.
 Having a respected and proven name can boost your sales, and establish trust between your location and the customer.
 You will also have an exceptional operating system that is identical across the brand, allowing for comparable sales that can help you determine what you need to be doing to experience business growth.
 With more than 30 years of business knowledge and intelligence, we can help you in all areas of the business.
 Having comparable data can assist you with calculating the correct benchmarks and allow you to manage the expenses for your franchise location.